Retiring in Portugal

 • Silver Coast: Atlantic towns with a slower pace and competitive housing.

-• Lisbon and Cascais: Urban convenience, culture, services, and international connectivity.
+• Lisbon and Cascais: Urban convenience, culture, and international connectivity.

-• Porto: Historic urban living with reliable healthcare access, walkable neighborhoods, and a calmer pace than the capital.
+• Porto: Historic urban living with reliable healthcare access and walkable neighbourhoods.

-• Alentejo: Rural charm, privacy, and wide open landscapes.
+• Alentejo: Rural landscapes, privacy, and a slower pace of life.

-• Madeira and the Azores: Island living with mild climates and dramatic scenery.
+• Madeira and the Azores: Island environments with mild climates and distinctive scenery.

-Our partners can help compare options and align location choices with healthcare access, budget, and long-term plans.
+Professionals within our network can help compare regions and align location choices with healthcare access, lifestyle preferences, and long-term plans.

 View of the city of Horta on Faial Island in the Azores